GID0317/SilverMation/README.md

 > [!NOTE]
 > Go to the Release Page > Click At the Assets > [Download The Latest Version](https://github.com/GID0317/SilverMation/releases/latest "Download The Latest Version") (Recomended) Or [Download Apropriate Version  You Need](https://github.com/GID0317/SilverMation/releases "Download Apropriate Versions You Need")

+- Currently, this is only functional for the English language.

 Please read our [Instalation Guide](https://github.com/GID0317/SilverMation/wiki/Installation-Guide) for more detail about instalation process.

 To run SilverMation, your system must meet the following criteria: